Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Preliminaries and Problem formulation

 \subsection{Problem Formulation: Shuffle-Private RL}

-Here, we formally define the private reinforcement learning problem.
+Building upon the above definitions, we formally define the problem addressed in this paper.
 We consider an agent interacting with an unknown episodic MDP as described in Section~\ref{subsec: episodic rl}, but under the communication constraint of the $\batchnumber$-batch shuffle privacy defined in Section~\ref{subsec: dp and shuffle model}.

 The core of our problem lies in the information feedback loop.
 The learning process is partitioned into $\batchnumber$ batches.
 In each batch $\batchindx$, the agent deploys some policy to a group of $\batchlength_\batchindx$ users, and each user's resulting interaction trajectory is considered their private data.
 Crucially, the agent does not observe the raw interaction trajectories.
 Instead, they are processed by a shuffle protocol, and the agent only receives a privatized, aggregated output for that batch, which it then uses to select policies for the subsequent batch.
 The central challenge is to design an algorithm that achieves a dual objective: \begin{itemize} \item Learning performance: Minimize the cumulative regret $\regret$. \item System privacy: Guarantee that the entire sequence of outputs observed by the agent satisfies a $\batchnumber$-batch $(\pripara, \priconf)$-SDP guarantee. \end{itemize}